 Setting Description Disabled AMIBIOS tests all system memory.
-AMIBIOS waits for up to 40 seconds for a READY signal from the IDE hard disk drive.
+AMIBIOS waits up to 40 seconds for a READY signal from the IDE hard disk drive.
 AMIBIOS waits for .5 seconds after sending a RESET signal to the IDE drive to allow the IDE drive time to get ready again.
 AMIBIOS checks for a key press and runs AMIBIOS Setup if the key has been pressed.
 Enabled AMIBIOS does not test system memory above 1 MB.
-AMIBIOS does not wait for up to 40 seconds for a READY signal from the IDE hard disk drive.
+AMIBIOS does not wait up to 40 seconds for a READY signal from the IDE hard disk drive.
 If a READY signal is not received immediately from the IDE drive, AMIBIOS does not configure that drive.
 AMIBIOS does not wait for .5 seconds after sending a RESET signal to the IDE drive to allow the IDE drive time to get ready again.
-In Enabled , the keyboard will be bypassed.
+In Enabled , the key board will be bypassed.

-Note: You cannot run AMIBIOS Setup at system boot, because there is no delay allowing you to hit to begin the Setup routine.
+Note: You cannot run AMIBIOS Setup at system boot, because there is no delay for the Hit to run the Setup message.

-Pri Master ARMD Emulated as Pri Slave ARMD Emulated as Sec Master ARMD Emulated as

-Sec Slave ARMD Emulated as
+Pri Master ARMD Emulated as Pri Slave ARMD Emulated as Sec Master ARMD Emulated as Sec Slave ARMD Emulated as